Digital Knowledge Translation

 With Calgary Women’s Emergency Shelter and a collaborative group of partners, we designed a visual map to help families understand complex legal processes like applying for an Emergency Protection Order (EPO).
 Entering the court building alone can be intimidating enough, and these resources help to demystify these processes and help those in need to know what to expect.

 From 2016-2018 we worked with the University of Calgary, Alberta Human Rights and Multiculturalism Fund, and Alberta Men’s Network to develop and disseminate research briefs and toolkits to bring the information from the groundbreaking Alberta Men’s Survey back to the community.
-This highly collaborative process involved ongoing work with stakeholders to create usable documents for service providers working with men.
+This highly collaborative process involved ongoing work with stakeholders to create usable digital tools for service providers working with men.